oleebranch/nodeApi/README.md

 # nodeApi
-Building an API using NodeJS alongside Express &amp; MongoDB
+Building an API using NodeJS alongside Express &amp; MySQL